sitkatech/zybach/Source/Zybach.NodeAPI/readme.md

 * * This command runs `tsoa` to re-generate routes from controllers, then `tsc` to compile TypeScript to JavaScript
 * * Because we are using `tsoa`, there is **no need to write routing code**.

+# Database it
+* The `docker-compose.debug.yml` file has instructions for `docker-compose` to automatically run a Mongo instance in a container, using a docker volume on your host machine as the backing store.
+An `entrypoint.js` file will set up the user for this local Mongo instance, and the default connection string is already in the `secrets.template.json` file you copied earlier.
+So, there is no set-up required to get your local database instance running.

 # Debug it
 * The debug launch task is already configured for VS Code.
 Just hit `F5` after running the `docker-compose` command above.
 * The `docker-compose.debug.yml` file runs `node -r ts-node/register` in the container, launching the application directly from the TypeScript files.
 This, together with the `"sourceMap": true` option in the `src/.tsconfig` file and the `sourceMapPathOverrides` option in the `launch.json` file will allow the VS Code debug client to hook into breakpoints that you set in the `*.ts` files, so you don't need to worry about the compiled code when debugging.